-Our primary sources of liquidity are cash and investments, availability under our revolving credit facility the 2022 Credit Agreement and cash generated from operations.
-As of September 30, 2023 March 31, 2024, we had cash and short-term investments of \$406.6 million \$425.6 million and working capital of \$431.9 million \$471.9 million.
-As of December 31, 2022 December 31, 2023, we had cash and short-term investments of \$452.3 million \$1.1 billion, which included proceeds from our offering of \$650.0 million in aggregate principal of 9.125% senior priority guaranteed notes due 2030 that were used primarily to retire certain outstanding indebtedness during the first quarter of 2024, and working capital of \$404.2 million \$431.7 million.
+Our primary sources of liquidity are cash and investments, availability under the ~~2022~~ 2024 Credit Agreement and cash generated from operations.
+As of ~~March 31, 2024~~ June 30, 2024, we had cash and short-term investments of ~~\$425.6 million~~ \$473.6 million and working capital of ~~\$471.9 million~~ \$486.9 million.
+As of December 31, 2023, we had cash and short-term investments of \$1.1 billion, which included proceeds from our offering of \$650.0 million in aggregate principal of 9.125% senior priority guaranteed notes due 2030 that were used primarily to retire certain outstanding indebtedness during the first quarter of 2024 and working capital of \$431.7 million.

-On September 30, 2023 March 31, 2024, we had no borrowings and \$47.1 million of letters of credit outstanding under the 2022 Credit Agreement, which has a total borrowing capacity of \$350.0 million.
-We had \$45.7 million of letters of credit outstanding under the 2022 Credit Agreement as of September 30, 2023.
+On March 31, 2024, June 30, 2024, we had no borrowings and \$47.1 million \$50.4 million of letters of credit outstanding under the 2022 2024 Credit Agreement, which has a total borrowing capacity of \$350.0 million and a separate letter of credit tranche that permits us to issue letters of credit with total reimbursement obligations not to exceed \$125 million.
+Letters of credit issued will not affect revolving loan capacity and vice versa.

-The 2022 Credit Agreement requires us to maintain an interest coverage ratio (EBITDA/interest expense) of 2.625:1.00, which increases on a quarterly basis, to 2.75:1.00 by June 30, 2024 and a minimum guarantor value, requiring the guarantors (other than the Company) and their subsidiaries to own at least 90% of the consolidated property, plant and equipment of the Company.
-Additionally, the Company is subject to certain covenants (which are subject to certain exceptions) and include, among others, (a) a covenant restricting our ability to incur liens (subject to the additional liens basket of up to \$150.0 million), among other exceptions, (b) a covenant restricting its ability to pay dividends or make other distributions with respect to its capital stock and to repurchase certain indebtedness, and (c) a covenant restricting the ability of the Company's subsidiaries to incur debt (subject to the grower basket of up to \$100.0 million).
+The 2022 2024 Credit Agreement requires us to maintain an interest coverage ratio (EBITDA/interest expense of 2.625:1.00, which increases to 2.75:1.00 by June 30, 2024 1.00) and a minimum guarantor value, requiring the guarantors (other than the Company) and their subsidiaries to own at least 90% of the consolidated property, plant and equipment of the Company.
+Additionally, the Company is subject to certain covenants (which are subject to certain exceptions) and include, among others, (a) a covenant restricting our ability to incur liens (subject to the additional liens basket of up to \$150.0 million, among other exceptions), (b) a covenant restricting its ability to pay dividends or make other distributions with respect to its capital stock and to repurchase certain indebtedness, and (c) a covenant restricting the ability of the Company's subsidiaries to incur debt (subject to the grower debt basket of up to \$100.0 million).
+The facility matures on January 21, 2026.